- 1 Understanding the History and Traditions of Tet

 What is celebrated during Tet?

 As you travel through Vietnam you may have noticed the multitude of very special calendars displayed everywhere – the lunisolar calendar.
 These calendars are a combination of the international solar and the lunar calendars.
-While the solar calendar is used in Vietnam within a work context, as well as for birthdays and anniversaries, it is the lunar calendar that determines the important events, religious based activities and festivals.
+The solar calendar is used in Vietnam within a work context.
+As well as for birthdays and anniversaries.
+The lunar calendar determines the important events, religious based activities and festivals.
 Tet is the most important of all: the New Year celebration.
-While Tet is the extended celebration of the New Year and the arrival of spring, it is also a very welcome break within the agricultural year, between harvesting the crops and sowing the new ones.
+While Tet is the extended celebration of the New Year and the arrival of spring, it is also a very welcome break within the agricultural year.
+Between harvesting the crops and sowing the new ones.

 Tet is short for “Tet Nguyen Dan”, which literally means: “The first morning of the first day of the New Year”.